Marques Townes: College career

 A three-star recruit, Townes decided to start his college basketball career with the Fairleigh Dickinson Knights, turning down offers from Saint Peter's, South Alabama, Hartford, and Charleston Southern.
 In his freshman season for the Knights, he averaged 9.1 points, 3.3 rebounds, 1.3 assists, and 1.6 steals per game.
 On December 29, 2015, against Towson, he recorded 18 points, six rebounds, and five steals, all season-bests.
 As a sophomore at Fairleigh Dickinson, Townes started in all 33 games, averaging 11.5 points, 3.9 rebounds, 2.7 assists, and 1.3 steals per game.
 He led the team to the 2016 NCAA Division I men's basketball tournament, where they lost to Florida Gulf Coast in the First Four round.

 After his second season in college, Townes announced that he transfer to play for the Loyola Ramblers.
 He sat out in the 2016–17 season due to National Collegiate Athletic Association (NCAA) transfer rules.
 On November 24, 2017, he scored a season-high 23 points to help beat UNC Wilmington.
 At the 2018 NCAA tournament, Townes helped Loyola, an 11-seed, make a Cinderella run to the Final Four.
-In the team's Sweet 16 match-up with Nevada, he made a game-winning three-pointer with 6.3 seconds left in regulation.
+In the team's Sweet 16 match-up with Nevada, he made the game-clinching three-pointer with 6.3 seconds left in regulation.
 With his success in the tournament, he garnered national attention, being featured in the New York Post and Chicago Tribune.

 Coming into his senior season, Townes was named to the Preseason Second Team All-MVC.
 He was named MVC Player of the Year.
 Townes averaged 15.3 points, 5.0 rebounds, 3.6 assists and 1.1 steals per game as Loyola won 20 games and earned a spot in the National Invitation Tournament.

 Professional career

 On July 23, 2019, Townes signed with UCAM Murcia of the Liga ACB.
 He averaged 6 points per game during his rookie season.
-On June 10,2020, Townes extended his contract by one season.
+On June 10, 2020, Townes extended his contract by one season.

-On March 11, 2021, he has signed with Kalev/Cramo of the VTB United League.
+On March 11, 2021, he signed with Kalev/Cramo of the VTB United League.

-On September 16, 2021, he has signed with Pieno žvaigždės Pasvalys of the Lithuanian Basketball League.
+On September 16, 2021, he signed with Pieno žvaigždės Pasvalys of the Lithuanian Basketball League.
 Townes averaged 11.4 points, 3.1 rebounds, 3.0 assists and 1.1 steals per game.
 On January 3, 2022, he signed with Tours Métropole Basket of the LNB Pro B.

+On November 22, 2023, he signed with BK Opava of NBL due to the injury of Opava captain Jakub Šiřina.
+On January 22, 2024, he joined PAOK Thessaloniki of the Greek Basket League.